Friday, August 27, 2010

 Nave and aisle: 13th-century pier, 15th-century screen, Jacobean pews

 But that prosaic list tells not half the story.
 This isolated church – it has just a couple of houses for company down a lane that leads nowhere else – has an atmosphere of quiet and calm like few others, testimony to the care that has been lavished on its fragile fabric and furnishings, especially over the last century or so.
 That it has survived is largely due to William Morris, who lived at Kelmscott not far away, loved this place, and knew the Victorian rector, Oswald Birchall.
 Birchall wrote to Morris saying that he had no money to carry out the necessary repairs to the church, and neither had the parishioners.
-Morris put Birchall in touch with the Society for the Preservation of Ancient Buildings, who both supervised the restoration in the 1880s and 1890s and, in an unusual move, also raised money for it.
+Morris put Birchall in touch with the Society for the Protection of Ancient Buildings, who both supervised the restoration in the 1880s and 1890s and, in an unusual move, also raised money for it.
 Morris too contributed money, anonymously, to keep the work going.
 And so the repairs were carried out with the greatest care and respect for the building, under SPAB principles – nothing old was destroyed if it could be repaired, new work was not disguised, new additions were made to fit the old fabric (not the other way round), and so on.

 As a result of Morris’s commitment, this wonderful church survives, with both its historical layers and its ancient peace.
 On my last visit to Inglesham I was enjoying the building in solitude when the door opened and a party of half a dozen visitors came in.
 Frankly, my heart sank.
 No more contemplative silence, I thought.
 How wrong could I be?
 Each of the visitors approached the chancel, bowed towards the altar, and made the sign of the cross, before inspecting the building in awed reverence.
 After a while, one of them came up to me.
 ‘They are from Warsaw,’ he explained, in good but accented English.
 ‘They have been to the Tower of London and Windsor, so I had to bring them here.
 To show them this unbroken link with the Middle Ages, even with the Saxons.’
 An unbroken link with the layers of history.
 And one of the best.
 How true.